 The odd animals that we have included on this list are here because they break the mammalian mold.
-Of course, we have to start with everyone’s favourite oddball:
+Of course, we have to start with everyone’s favorite oddball:

-We really could’t start this list with anything else.
+We really couldn’t start this list with anything else.
 First of all, our beloved sloths don’t have seven neck vertebrae.
 The two-fingered sloths (Choloepus spp.) have 5 – 6 (no one can really decide whether it is 5 OR 6. so we just say both) and the three-fingered sloths (Bradypus spp.) have 9!
-This extra long neck allows three-fingered sloths to rotate their heads through 270° – a great way to reach those difficult leaves without having to move the whole body!
+This extra-long neck allows three-fingered sloths to rotate their heads through 270° – a great way to reach those difficult leaves without having to move the whole body!

 2. Blind, bald and almost immortal

 The social structure of the naked mole-rat is also very rare in the mammalian world: they are the first eusocial mammals to be discovered.
-It means they live in colonies, just like termites, bees or ants and each colony contains about 75 individuals.
+It means they live in colonies, just like termites, bees or ants, and each colony contains about 75 individuals.
 Only one female (the queen) and a couple of males reproduce: the rest of the colony are infertile “workers”.
-If the queen is removed or dies, another female will take over and become sexually active (after a big fight with others potential queens, of course) .
+If the queen is removed or dies, another female will take over and become sexually active (after a big fight with other potential queens, of course).

 3. Matriarchy and pseudo-penises

 Female Spotted Hyenas (Crocuta crocuta) are one of the seven species of mammal in which the group is lead by an alpha female, along with African elephants, lions, orcas, two species of lemur and bonobos.
 But here we want to talk about the fake penis.